-Couple in fire identified
+Couple killed in Buncombe cottage fire identified

 Authorities have released the names of a Florida couple found dead in a summer cottage following an early March 16 fire in the Broad River community.

 Steve Lee McKnelly Sr., 52, and Lourenda Ann McKnelly, 51, were found in a cottage off Auten Circle in the Broad River community, according to Terry Gentry, Buncombe County deputy fire marshal.

 A preliminary autopsy shows the couple died of smoke inhalation, Gentry said.
 The body of a dog was also found with the couple inside the cottage.

 The McKnellys are from Florida and were vacationing at the cottage at the time of the fire, Gentry said.

 Firefighters were called to the cottage shortly before 12:30 a.m.
 Neighbors heard popping noises similar to gunfire and spotted the flames, authorities have said.
 The first caller thought the flames were coming from a brush fire, according to Gentry.